CFEL-CMI/richmol/README.md

 ## Overview

-Richmol is a library for simulating the molecular nuclear motion dynamics and related properties.
+Richmol is a library for simulating molecular nuclear motion dynamics and related properties.
 It is based on Python, although some of the libraries are written in Fortran.
 Richmol time-dependent propagation can run on GPUs using `numba` and `cupu` libraries.
 It includes: